 When you start reading the chapter: “The Importance of brand identity,” you start to realize that logos and brands are everywhere.
-Of course we all know they that, but David does a test to see just how many logos he finds when he wakes up in the morning.
-It’s really incredible how dominate brands are in everyday life.
-You’ll also be brought up to speed on what a logos purpose is.
+Of course, we all know that, but David does a test to see just how many logos he finds when he wakes up in the morning.
+It’s really incredible how dominant brands are in everyday life.
+You’ll also be brought up to speed on what the purpose of a logo is.

 Pricing is also another important chapter (chapter 6) that most of us freelancers struggle with.
 Although a definite payment plan isn’t easy to come to, David will explain some trials and errors he went through to help you come to a plan of attack.
 It’s a very touch and go situation.
 If you charge too little, a client will think you’re cheap, too much and a client won’t come to you.
 It’s all in the book.

 You can download chapter 7: From pencil to PDF for free here: http://www.logodesignlove.com/free-logo-design-love-book-chapter

 Finally we close with “Keep the fires burning.”
 Freelancers, especially ones who work alone, can benefit from this chapter the most.
 Struggling with ideas and inspiration can be frustrating.
 Some of the advice seems so obvious, but with all that goes on, and the stresses of finishing a project, it seems like maybe we forget some of the most basic helpers.
 You’ll also get to read about some of David’s client experiences, like working with a bad client, and he even offers advice on working with family.

 Logo Design Love is full of helpful advice from David Airey, and I loved reading about his personal experiences with clients and his own situations with work.
 So pick up this book if you’re still in school, freelancing or just want a refresher.
 It’s fresh and it was a book full of logo design love.